batpigandme/modern-pentathlon/README.md

 ## Data detectivery

-Before trying to import my data, I wanted to have at least *some* idea of what they were–losing formatting isn’t going to make things *more* obvious.
+Before trying to import my data, I wanted to have at least *some* idea of what they were – losing formatting isn’t going to make things *more* obvious.
 Since the data look slightly different to how they were presented on the website (below, for example, is some of what you’ll see for [UIPM 2021 World Championship